Ta7a21/SW_for_HW_Interfacing/README.md

 You are required to rewrite the GPIO driver using the newly defined macro.
 You will use the register offset macros to be passed to REG_ID argument.
 No use of switch case for port selection.

 ## Lab 7
-### Toggle led using interrupt
+### A software to perform an LED toggle based on a button press.
+The Software shall detect a falling edge event on the button pin and then toggle the LED in an ISR.
 You're required to:
 * Enable GPIO clock and configure I/O as input
 * Enable SYSCFG clock (RCC_APB2ENR) & configure external interrupt line mapping in SYSCFG_EXTICR
 * Unmask the interrupt line in EXTI_IMR